jaakkolantero/fullstackopen_project/README.md

 You can get a feel of TinaCMS editor in demo(Heading content is editable although save doesn't obviously work).

+Orders in demo are sent to [https://maildrop.cc/inbox/pizzaitalia](https://maildrop.cc/inbox/pizzaitalia) (it takes some time for the mail to appear in inbox)

 <!-- ROADMAP -->

 ## Roadmap